 Dáil Éireann - Volume 453 - 23 May, 1995

 Dáil Éireann 453 Written Answers.
-Export of Greyhounds.
+Release of Prisoners.